 Pro Bono Innovation Fund

-The Pro Bono Innovation Fund (PBIF) provides grants to civil legal aid projects that support new, robust pro bono partnerships through collaboration, innovation, and replication of effective practices.
+The Pro Bono Innovation Fund (PBIF) provides grants to LSC grantees for civil legal aid projects that support new, robust pro bono partnerships through collaboration, innovation, and replication of effective practices.

 The Pro Bono Innovation Fund (PBIF) offers grants to collaboratively engage more lawyers and non-legal professionals in pro bono service and address gaps in legal services and persistent challenges in the pro bono delivery system.
-Since its creation in 2014, Pro Bono Innovation Fund has invested $28,000,000 to 94 projects in 33 states and the District of Columbia.
+Since its creation in 2014, the Pro Bono Innovation Fund has invested more than $30 million to 106 projects in 33 states and the District of Columbia.
 The PBIF program offers three categories of grants: Project, Sustainability, and Transformation.

 In March 2011, LSC’s Board of Directors formed the Pro Bono Task Force to address the current crisis in legal services, where at least 50 percent of eligible low-income individuals seeking help from our grantees are turned away due to insufficient resources and 80 percent of civil legal needs are unmet.